 Nonprofit Crosstown Arts breathed new life into Memphis’ Sears, Roebuck & Co. distribution center that sat empty for nearly 20 years when they reopened it as a mixed-use facility comprising apartments, office spaces, retail, restaurants and more.
 Spanning 1.5 million square feet, Crosstown Concourse debuted in 2017, providing a place for entrepreneurs to meet, create and thrive.

 Chattanooga Choo Choo Hotel

 As far as unique lodging goes, the Chattanooga Choo Choo Hotel is one of the finest.
 Originally the city’s train depot back in the heyday of rail travel, Terminal Station was the beating heart of Chattanooga.
-Today, it’s an entertainment destination filled with all kinds of fun, including restaurants, shopping, live music, a comedy club and the Songbirds Guitar Museum.
+Today, it’s an entertainment destination filled with all kinds of fun, including restaurants, shopping and live music.

 A stroll around the square in Granville harkens back to the days of sock hops and jukeboxes – with an old-fashioned general store, an antique car museum, a weekly live bluegrass show and plenty of places to pick up vintage goods.
 Just an hour east of Nashville, this quaint former riverboat town also features an interactive museum that re-creates its pioneer roots.